I’ve had Take Back Your Temple online since 2006 and have received a few emails over the years, asking why we charge for our books and programs.

 All of these things are honorable.
 A Christian should never sabotage themselves because they feel guilty about earning money in business.

 That is a trick of the enemy to try to keep Christians poor.

-It is true Jesus said that the poor will be with you always.
-That does not mean that you have to be one of them!
+While it is true Jesus said that the poor will be with you always, that does not mean that you have to be one.